lincbrain/linc-archive/doc/design/linc_permissions.md

 ## Requirements

 1. Zarr archives are stored in a private AWS S3 bucket
-2. Provide direct access to the LINC users of the assets on the private S3 bucket using a URI.
+2. Provide LINC users with direct access to the assets that are stored in the private S3 bucket using a URI.

 ## Implementation Options